 These classes are introductory courses to ballet technique and have no prerequisites.
-All technique classes may be repeated for credit and students may select Pass/Fail option.
+All technique classes may be repeated for credit.

 THA 1009 Acting Workshop

 These courses are designed to provide the acting student with an area in which to acquire and develop acting skills.
 These techniques will aid the performer in the task of acting truthfully under an imaginary set of circumstances.